sudoist/jcos.io-beans-child-theme/README.md

 # jcos.io

 Hi, this is the child theme I'm using for my website.
-Built with Beans Wordpress theme.
+Built with Beans WordPress theme.